 Who thinks that simply installing a plugins is done, is wrong.
 Unfortunately, setting up a security plugins a certain amount of knowledge.

-Using the example of the plugins All-in-One Security this becomes very clear.
-It is one of the most popular free plugins, which uses to a very large extent the .htaccess file.
-But this does not even plugin recognize if it is an NGINX server.
+Using the example of the Plugins All-in-One-Security this becomes very clear.
+It is one of the most popular free Plugins, which uses the .htaccess file to a very large extent.
+However, the Plugin does not even recognize if it is a NGINX server.
 This does not support the concept of .htaccess and is used in the WordPress environment because of its flexibility.

-In addition, although the security measures are divided into difficulty levels, which makes a lot of sense, many of the measures offered by Pluginthe offered are less useful.
-In order to adequately assess the necessity of the various measures, one inevitably has to deal with the security matter.
+Furthermore, although the security measures are divided into difficulty levels, which makes a lot of sense, many of the measures offered by Plugin are less useful.
+In order to adequately assess the necessity of the various measures, one must inevitably familiarize oneself with the security matter.

 Maintenance and perceived (in)safety

 For our test we have different security plugins installed.
 One of the plugins has automatically used a team e-mail address WordPress stored in the system and started to send e-mails diligently.
 To the great delight of all team members...

 Unfortunately, this is not at all uncommon.
 Of course, one would like to remain informed in certain respects.
 However, in the most frequent cases, one is pointed to things that do not represent a security risk at all.
 In the end, you feel more insecure than before, because you are informed about every file change, for example, and have to check in case of doubt.